ilmannafian04/git-lab/README.md

 - .ssh folder is not configured, use action from marketplace to configure
 - Ansible is availbale in ubuntu base image
 - Careful with artifact pathing
+- run inside a container using `container:` key